oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/README.md

 The entire functionality of this bundle can be disabled through a feature toggle in the System Configuration UI.

-**Notes**: _Please pay attention that if there is no enabled consents in the system config than consent feature will be disabled._
+**Notes**: _Please keep in mind that if there are no enabled consents in the system configuration, the consent feature is disabled._

 ## Examples